 She had created a business that couldn’t run without her.
 So, when she couldn’t be there, her business crumbled.

 After her son was safely born, Melinda had to reinvent her business for herself.
 She had no idea what direction she would head but knew that she had to do something different.

 On three occasions a vision came to her letting her know she was to become America’s number one small business expert.
 Once she figured everything out, she went to her husband, a trusted advisor at the time, to let him know her vision.
 Her husband’s response was the fuel Melinda needed to take her business to the next level.

 Her husband said, “Why would anyone listen to you?”

 Melinda said that was the most devastating NO she ever experienced, and led to the eventual demise of her relationship to her husband.

 She poured everything into her business from there on out and by 2010 Melinda had become America’s number one small business expert.

-I share Melinda’s story with you because it is a testament to how important having your kitchen cabinet full of the right people is.
+I share Melinda’s story with you because it is a testament to how important surrounding yourself with good people is.

 After FITzee Foods closed I had many people question what I was going to do next.
 But, I never let any naysayers into my circle.